Surgery: What to Expect

 Confirm Your Ride To and From Surgery

-We will give you instructions on how to care for yourself after surgery and what to expect during recovery, including physical and work restrictions.
+We will give you instructions on how to care for yourself after surgery and what to expect during recovery, including but not limited to physical and work restrictions.
 Be sure to ask questions.

 Step 4: Day of Surgery